-By Anne Vazquez From the May 2014 issue of Today’s Facility Manager
+By Anne Cosgrove From the May 2014 issue of Today’s Facility Manager

 The Hilton Los Angeles/Universal City hotel is located within walking distance of several major film studios, the Universal Citywalk Hollywood shopping and entertainment center, and Universal Studios Hollywood theme park, which attracts more than six million visitors a year.
 This proximity to such popular attractions challenges hotel management to adhere to the highest hospitality standards.